supposedly/joffrey/README.md

 - `systemexit` (`bool`): Whether, during parsing, to yield to the default behavior of capturing exceptions then printing them in a `SystemExit` call alongside the default help/usage info (`True`) -- or to allow exceptions to bubble up as normal (`False`).
 - `no_help` (`bool`): If `True`, prevents creation of a default `h` (short) / `help` (long) flag.
+- `default_command` (`str`): If not `None`, indicates the name of a command (a subcommand of self) that should be used to parse input if no other command is specified at the top level. **Top-level positional args cannot be used with this**, as any provided will be passed to the default command rather than being parsed by the top-level CLI.
+Top level flags, on the other hand, are allowed, but their names must not conflict with the name of any flag of the default command.

 Methods:
 - `flag` (decorator):